-So if you’re older than 50 and thinking about divorce, the first thing you need to know is that you are not alone.
-Previous generations may have considered silver divorce a taboo but that is rapidly melting away.
-There is very little, if any, stigma attached to it now.
-This is especially true when the average life expectancy is always on the rise.
-While you may have been absolutely sincere when you said “until death do us part” it is not a sign of personal failure to change your mind after 30, 40, 50 or more years together.
+So you are not alone if over 50 years of age and thinking about divorce.
+Previous generations may have considered divorce a taboo but that is rapidly melting away.
+There is very little if any stigma attached to it now.
+While you may have been absolutely sincere when you said “until death do us part” it is not a sign of personal failure to change your mind after 20, 30, 40 or more years together.

 People who divorce later in life have more to consider than their younger counterparts.
 Over the course of several decades, they will usually acquire money and property which will need to be divided.